A practical class in programming for biologists

 Final Project:

 Every student is expected to complete a final project, which he/she will start after finishing the last class.
 Ideally, students choose their own projects and it is related to their research.
 It should be a data analysis or programming project that requires writing a program of >100 lines of code and use a large fraction of the material covered in class.
-Every student should submit a short (one paragraph) description of their proposed project to the instructors by Nov 21 at the latest for approval.
+Every student should submit a short (one paragraph) description of their proposed project to the instructors (progclass@kimlab.org) by Oct 17, 2016 at the latest for approval.
 Students who do not submit a proposal will get a project assigned by the instructors.
 The final project will compose 40% of the grade.
+It will be due on Dec 1, 2016.

 Date and Time: